rydavid/my-first-repo/README.md

 # my-first-repo
-A test repo for my comp chem class
+A test repo for my computational chemistry course